parkyngj/8bit-vault/README.md

 * modals for greying out the rest of the page and displaying partials w/ information (or even login/register pages) [possibly non-MVP]

 * possible use of [Amazon API](https://aws.amazon.com/api-gateway/) for buying consoles/games that user doesn't own?

+* possible use of [YouTube API](https://developers.google.com/youtube/) for displaying related videos or etc?